maiani98/A-tuo-servizio2/Desktop/A_Tuo_Servizio/services/calendar-svc/README.md

     npm install
     ```

+3. Copy `.env.example` to `.env` and modify database parameters if needed.

 ## Running the Service

 1. Ensure your PostgreSQL database is running and accessible with the configured credentials.